Rach-K/Snippet-for-data-Fetch-Functionality/README.md

 # Snippet-for-data-Fetch-Functionality

-##Below is an example of SQL code, a snippet used in one of the stored procedures I wrote as
+##This is an example of SQL code, a snippet used in one of the stored procedures I wrote as
 part of developing data-fetch functionality.

 ##Explanation of Code: